nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p82 -->
-A disciple-maker must remain committed to the mission of making disciples as commanded by Jesus in the Great Commission (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
+A disciple-maker must remain committed to the mission of making disciples as commanded by Jesus in the Great Commission (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>).
 This mission requires intentional focus and prioritization, recognizing that disciple-making is not an optional task but the core purpose of the church.
 Yet, challenges such as time constraints, busyness, and personal distractions can make it difficult to stay focused.
-Disciple-makers must intentionally schedule time for mentoring, teaching, and relationship-building, viewing disciple-making as a lifestyle rather than an occasional activity (<span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="19" data-verses="10" data-lang="en" data-version="NKJV">Luke 19:10</span>).
+Disciple-makers must intentionally schedule time for mentoring, teaching, and relationship-building, viewing disciple-making as a lifestyle rather than an occasional activity (<span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="19" data-verses="10" data-lang="en" data-version="NKJV">Luke 19:10</span>).

 <!-- p83 -->